jjky123kr/jjky123kr.github.com/_featured_categories/About.md

 ---
 layout: list
 type: category
-title: Error_Log
+title: About
-slug: error
+slug: about
 sidebar: true
-order: 5
+order: 1
 description: >
-  Error_ Log
+  Anything about
 ---